Akrotiri Santorini Prehistoric City: All You Need to Know | Santorini Secrets

-This is my video from the Akrotiri Prehistoric City with a ton of information
+This is my video from the Akrotiri Prehistoric City with a ton of information.

-The Ancient Akrotiri Prehistoric ruins is one of the most important archaeological sites in Greece and definitely the most significant cultural attraction in Santorini.
 This is one of the most important prehistoric settlements of the Aegean that dates back to 4000 BC and flourished till the eruption of the Santorini volcano somewhere between 1650 and 1550 BC.
-Akrotiri Prehistoric Ruins is a beautiful excavated and preserved archaeological site that sits very close to the Red Beach of Santorini.
+Akrotiri Prehistoric Ruins is a beautiful, excavated, preserved archaeological site that sits very close to the Red Beach of Santorini.
+Akrotiri Prehistoric City is considered Greece’s Pompeii, and for many, this was the lost city of Atlantis; make no mistake, this is the top cultural attraction in Santorini and a must-do while on the island.

-Akrotiri Prehistoric City Tickets Prices: Full (12€) , Reduced (6€) – for Senior EU Citizen over 65 years old and Students outside of the EU, Special Package Ticket (15€ Full) – for 3 days 1 access only to all of Santorini’s archaeological sites including Akrotiri, Ancient Thera and the Museum of Prehistoric Thera
+Akrotiri Prehistoric City Tickets Prices: Full (12€), Reduced (6€) – for Senior EU Citizen over 65 years old and Students outside of the EU, Special Package Ticket (15€ Full) – for 3 days 1 access only to all of Santorini’s archaeological sites including Akrotiri, Ancient Thera and the Museum of Prehistoric Thera

-Free Admission to Akrotiri: under 18 years old, EU Students, on the specific dates 28th of October, 6th of March, 18th of April, 18th of May, the last weekend of September every year and every first Sunday of the month from 1st of November til 31st of March every year
+Free Admission to Akrotiri: under 18 years old, EU Students, on the specific dates 28th of October, 6th of March, 18th of April, 18th of May, the last weekend of September every year, and every first Sunday of the month from 1st of November til 31st of March every year

-Online Tickets: you don’t have to pre-book your tickets online and there is barely any lines or queues in the ticket office at the entrance even in July and August; just show up and pay for the ticket.
+Online Tickets: you don’t have to pre-book your tickets online, and there is barely any lines or queues in the ticket office at the entrance, even in July and August; just show up and pay for the ticket.
 There is always availability.

 Akrotiri Prehistoric City is CLOSED on: 1 January 25 March 1 May Greek Easter Sunday 25 December 26 December